 Hall saw an ad in the Newtown, Conn., Antiques and Arts Weekly, that said the house was up for auction.
 He sent his architect to look at it.
 Then he sent his assistant to buy it.
-After 15 minutes of bidding, it was his.
+After 15 minutes of bidding, he owned it.

-Hall's hobby is restoring antique houses.
+Hall restores antique houses as a hobby.
 He restored houses in London and Upstate New York.

 The Fairbanks House

 The Fairbanks House in Dedham, Mass., is said to be the oldest timber-framed house in North America.
-It was built for Jonathan and Grace Fairbanks, Puritans from Yorkshire, England, who had six children.
-Tree ring dating confirms the house was built in the late 1630s and early 1640s.
+Jonathan and Grace Fairbanks, Puritans from Yorkshire, England, had the house built for themselves and their six children.
+Tree ring dating confirms the Fairbanks built the house in the late 1630s and early 1640s.
 English carpenters from East Anglia built the house, which never had a mortgage on it.

-The house was passed down to the Fairbanks family through eight generations, and the Fairbanks family still owns the property.
-One of Jonathan and Grace’s descendants, Charles Warren Fairbanks, was Teddy Roosevelt’s vice president and had a city in Alaska (Fairbanks) named after him.
+The house passed down to the Fairbanks family through eight generations, and the Fairbanks family still owns the property.
+One of Jonathan and Grace’s descendants, Charles Warren Fairbanks, served as Teddy Roosevelt’s vice president and had a city in Alaska (Fairbanks) named after him.